Easy Gremolata Recipe

 What kind of parsley is best for this Gremolata Recipe?

 Purists would probably use Italian flat-leaf parsley for this fresh parsley condiment.
-But I am an equal-opportunity parsley lover, and I’d enjoy it with curly parsley just as much, so use either one you prefer.
+But I am an equal-opportunity parsley lover, and I’d enjoy it with curly parsley just as much, so use the one you prefer.

-How to make Gremolata to your own taste:
+How to make Gremolata to taste:

 Can you make Gremolata with other herbs?